atolab/dds-ishapes/README.md

 ishapes can be rely on Cyclone DDS only, or Vortex Opensplice dds only, or you can run some ishapes instances with Cyclone and others with Opensplice typically if you want to test interoperability between the too products.

 For the Cyclone Ishape demo, the Cyclone DDS C core, CXX Idl compiler and the C++ binding for Cyclone DDS need to be installed before proceeding.
-You can get Cyclone C Core from https://github.com/eclipse-cyclonedds/cyclonedds.git , the C++ IDL compiler from https://github.com/ADLINK-IST/idlpp-cxx/ and the related C++ APIs from https://github.com/eclipse-cyclonedds/cyclonedds-cxx
+You can get Cyclone C Core from https://github.com/eclipse-cyclonedds/cyclonedds.git and the related C++ APIs from https://github.com/eclipse-cyclonedds/cyclonedds-cxx

 For Vortex Opensplice Ishape demo Vortex Opensplice DDS need to be installed before proceeding. you can download the Vortex Opensplice DDS from ADLINK Website : https://www.adlinktech.com/en/vortex-opensplice-data-distribution-service